foundry-vtt-community/wiki.js/development/guides/vite.md

 This requires that all your exports are `export let`s, rather than `export const`s.
 If this is acceptable, the hot-reloading code can be committed to your repository, as it will be tree-shaken out and not appear in production builds.
 If you want your modules to `export const`, you can still do this transformation just while you're working on the code, of course.

 See Vite's [HMR api](https://vitejs.dev/guide/api-hmr) for more details.

+### Plugins

+Vite comes with support for Typescript, JSX, PostCSS, CSS Modules, and WASM out of the box.
+It also supports other css preprocessors without requiring a specific plugin, but you have to `npm install --save-dev sass` or `less` or `stylus` as you require.

+For more complicated needs, there are many high quality plugins available, like `@vitejs/plugin-vue` and `@sveltejs/vite-plugin-svelte`.

 # Appendices